curl/curl/docs/TheArtOfHttpScripting.md

  make sure you got there through their login page) so you should make a habit of first getting the login-form page to capture the cookies set there.

- Some web-based login systems feature various amounts of javascript, and sometimes they use such code to set or modify cookie contents.
+ Some web-based login systems feature various amounts of JavaScript, and sometimes they use such code to set or modify cookie contents.
 Possibly they do that to prevent programmed logins, like this manual describes how to...
- Anyway, if reading the code is not enough to let you repeat the behavior manually, capturing the HTTP requests done by your browsers and analyzing the sent cookies is usually a working method to work out how to shortcut the javascript need.
+ Anyway, if reading the code is not enough to let you repeat the behavior manually, capturing the HTTP requests done by your browsers and analyzing the sent cookies is usually a working method to work out how to shortcut the JavaScript need.

  In the actual `<form>` tag for the login, lots of sites fill-in random/session or otherwise secretly generated hidden tags and you may need